 According to a recent study by the IMA, the average CMA now makes $115,763.

 Of course, how much you earn can increase significantly if you have the drive and motivation to climb the corporate ladder and really make a name for yourself.

 So, which is right for you?

 There is no right answer to this question.
-You must decide how much time, education and work experience you are willing to put into earn each designation.
+You must decide how much time, education, and work experience you are willing to put into earning each designation.

 If you have an eye for detail and want the responsibility of auditing finances, then the CIA is likely best for you.

 On the other hand, if you prefer a more managerial role and a higher salary then the CMA may be right for you.